 Incomplete expense reports lack critical information that is required to ensure policy compliance.
 These reports will result from loosely defined reimbursement procedures.
-Providing employees clear instructions about what information is required for expenses to be approved can help address this issue.
+Providing employees with clear instructions about what information is required for expenses to be approved can help address this issue.
 Manual processes will compromise the reliability of the expense reporting process.
 Switching from manual to automated expense report processing is the best move a company can make.
 An automated expense solution can mandate some fields when employees report their expense claims.
-This expedites the approval process, improves cost control, and helps Accounting get the required data for spend analysis.
+This expedites the approval process, improves cost control, and helps Accounting get the required data for spending analysis.

 Not Capturing Travel Booking Data